Scaling and local limits of Baxter permutations and bipolar orientations through coalescent-walk processes: Bipolar orientations, walks in cones, Baxter permutations and coalescent-walk processes

 \underline{\emph{Second case:}} $W_{k+1} - W_k = (-i,j)$, for $i\geq 0, j\geq 0$.
 In this case, $m$ is obtained from $m'$ by gluing a face $f$ of left-degree $i+1$ and right-degree $j+1$ to the right boundary of $m'$.
 The previous active edge $e_k$ is at the top-left of $f$, and the new active edge $e_{k+1}$ at the bottom-right of $f$.
 Parent-less edges of positive index in $F'$ are still parent-less edges in $F$, and their index increases by $j$.
 Parent-less edges of index smaller than $-i$ are still parent-less edges, and their index increases by $i$.
-Parent-less edges of $F'$ with index $0,-1,\ldots - i$ are children in $T(m^*)$ of the edge dual to the top-right edge $\overline e$ of $f$.
+Parent-less edges of $F'$ with index $0,-1,\ldots, - i$ are children in $T(m^*)$ of the edge dual to the top-right edge $\overline e$ of $f$.
 We now have two sub-cases.

-\begin{enumerate} \item If $h=0$, then $\overline e = e_{k+1}$ is the new active edge, so parent-less edges of $F'$ with index $0,\ldots,-i$ are now children of the new parent-less edge $e_{k+1}$ at height $0$. \item If $h>0$, then $\overline e$ is not an explored edge, so parent-less edges of $F'$ with index $0,\ldots,-i$ are still parent-less edges, but their index is now the height of $\overline e$ which is $h$.
-Finally, $e_{k+1}$ is a new parent-less edge of index $0$ with no children. \end{enumerate} Comparing this with the evolution between $\fortree(Z|_{[j,k]})$ and $\fortree(Z)$ (see \cref{fig:comparison_forest_evolution} and \cref{def:F_k}) yields the proposition. \end{proof}
+\begin{enumerate} \item If $j=0$, then $\overline e = e_{k+1}$ is the new active edge, so parent-less edges of $F'$ with index $0,\ldots,-i$ are now children of the new parent-less edge $e_{k+1}$ at height $0$. \item If $j>0$, then $\overline e$ is not an explored edge, so parent-less edges of $F'$ with index $0,\ldots,-i$ are still parent-less edges, but their index is now the height of $\overline e$ which is $j$.
+Finally, $e_{k+1}$ is a new parent-less edge of index $0$ with no children. \end{enumerate}

+On the other hand, the coalescent-walk process $Z$ is obtained from $Z|_{[j,k]}$ by adding an new walk starting at zero at time $k+1$ and adding \begin{itemize} \item to all the walks in $Z|_{[j,k]}$ that were strictly positive at time $k$ a step equal to $j$; \item to all the walks in $Z|_{[j,k]}$ that were at height $\ell\in\{0,-1,\dots,-i\}$ at time $k$ a step equal to $j+\ell$; \item to all the other walks in $Z|_{[j,k]}$ a step equal to $-i$; \end{itemize} This has the following consequence: \begin{enumerate} \item If $j=0$, all the walks that were at time $k$ at height $\ell\in\{0,-1,\dots,-i\}$ coalesce with the new walk at zero; \item If $j>0$, all the walks that were at time $k$ at height $\ell\in\{0,-1,\dots,-i\}$ coalesce among themselves at height $j$. \end{enumerate}